 We propose a pre-layout simulation of metalization patterns and the restriction of routing to those simulated patterns.
-Our method is based on the following (Figure 3):
+Our method is based on the following (Fig. 4):

-- Technology restrictions will be taken into account for FE simulation. - All common patterns needed for interconnection analysis are generated and simulated by FEM.
+- Technology restrictions will be taken into account for FE simulation. - All common patterns needed for interconnection analysis are generated and simulated by FEM. - These pre-defined layout patterns comprise typical wiring elements, such as via connections, long and short wires, and in-layer junctions (T-shaped or crossing).